GenesisFR/HowToBecomeGoodAtShooters/README.md

 - Pack Instincts (Coyote's Mask): buffs can be individually procced by 3 players using it and can therefore all be active at the same time
 - Parkour!
 (NinjaBike Messenger Kneepads): doesn't consume your ammo reserve, therefore helping you save ammo
 - Payment In Kind (Backfire): once at max stacks and 1 HP, the bleed doesn't trigger anymore until you weapon swap or lose your stacks. the bleed can't kill you if it was the only source of incoming damage during the whole bleed duration. weapon swapping mid-reload and Parkour from the NinjaBike Messenger Kneepads don't trigger the bleed (but you lose your stacks)
-- Plague of the Outcasts (Pestilence): ticks are affected by weapon damage, OOCD and DTA. in PVP, the player who applied the debuff must die for the ticks to stop
+- Plague of the Outcasts (Pestilence): ticks are affected by weapon damage, DTA, DTH and OOCD. in PVP, the player who applied the debuff must die for the ticks to stop
 - Quick Draw (Dodge City Gunslinger's Holster): while at full Headhunter stacks, killing a target with a headshot from a pistol will cause the Dodge City stacks to temporarily boost Headhunter's cap for the next shot, therefore causing an insane amount of damage
 - Regicide (Regulus): also affected by explosive damage and how many Dodge City stacks you have (TODO: verify the bit about explosive damage)
 - Sandman (Sweet Dreams): doesn't work on robotics. meleeing with a Shield or Chem Launcher also procs it